Below are some commonly asked questions that may help you in deciding what you need on your float

 Hydraulic brakes have been around since sliced bread and would be the most common braking system on floats in the past.
-Recently the trend has changed to Electric due to the fact that they provide a much more precise and instant braking control and have the added bonus of requiring less maintenance.
+Electric is now the most common due to the fact that they provide a much more precise and instant braking control and have the added bonus of requiring less maintenance.
 But having said that it is still a personal choice so here are some things worth considering when making the decision.

 This question is perhaps the most discussed and argued about question in relation to Horse Floats.
 Rather than saying yes to one or the other here I hope to provide you with some facts to help you make the decision yourself.

 What is the benefit of 4 wheel brakes?
 Simply really - breaking power!
-Generally you don’t really need 4 wheel brakes until you start to get larger floats that carry more than 2 horses.
+Generally, you don’t really need 4 wheel brakes until you start to get larger floats that carry more than 2 horses.
 The maximum weight you can legally tow with 2 wheel brakes is 2000kg.
-Anything over 2000kg or 2 tonne requires by law that it be fitted with 4 wheel brakes with a break away unit.
-The benefit of 4 wheel brakes is if you are running a non load sharing spring and one pair of wheels lift off the ground you have a back up pair of wheels on the second axle braking for you.
+Anything over 2000kg or 2 tonne requires by law that it be fitted with 4 wheel brakes with a breakaway unit.
+The benefit of 4 wheel brakes is if you are running a non-load sharing spring and one pair of wheels lift off the ground you have a back up pair of wheels on the second axle braking for you.
 The added security is enough for some people but the reality is 2 wheel brakes are sufficient for floats 2000kg or less.
-The down side is the extra brakes add alot of extra weight and for those that want to keep the weight down on their floats often have to weigh up the added benefits verses the added weight.
+The downside is the extra brakes add a lot of extra weight and for those that want to keep the weight down on their floats often have to weigh up the added benefits versus the added weight.
 They also are more expensive and when you are on a budget the price tag might deter some.

-Colorbond steel is a zinc coated steel sheeting that has been undercoated and top coated with baked on 2 pac paint on one side in the manufacturing process.
+Colorbond steel is a zinc-coated steel sheeting that has been undercoated and top coated with baked-on 2 pac paint on one side in the manufacturing process.
 This sheeting comes rolls and is cut to size as you order it.
 Colorbond is generally only available in 0.55mm and 0.75mm thickness.
 This is a very light sheeting which helps keep the overall weight of a float down.
-The colorbond is highly resistent to rust providing you don’t scratch off the zinc coating.
+The colorbond is highly resistant to rust providing you don’t scratch off the zinc coating.
 They look good, the paint is professionally sprayed by the manufacturer, which is Bluescope Steel, and you know you are getting a product you can trust.
 Galvanised sheeting comes in almost any thickness.
-Common thickness used range from 0.95 through to 2mm thick.
+The common thickness used ranges from 0.95 through to 2mm thick.
 You can either leave it as straight gal sheeting or have it painted.
 Most manufacturers of horse floats use a primer coat followed by a 2-pac top coat when painting this type of sheeting.
-Down side to this type of sheeting is the expense involved in painting.
+Downside to this type of sheeting is the expense involved in painting.
 You also run the risk of getting runs in your paint or the manufacturer doing a bad paint job leaving areas looking dull and rough feeling.
 Plus type of sheeting is heavier in weight.
 This type of sheeting is generally used by manufacturers that let you choose any type of colour you want in 2-pac paint, but with the added expense.
 Whereas the Colorbond range is available in 20 different colour choices.

 Another commonly discussed point.